Skip to content

 Living With Aliens

 I love the idea of human-alien romance, so I just had to write about it.
 The Courtship of Jeremy and Mitalisque is one such tale.
-Another is the combination of Disaster With Place Cards and Designer Maroon (those will likely be combined one of these days).
+Another is the combination of The Meeting, Just Married, and Designer Maroon (those are being combined).

 But I also like the idea of alien children among us.
 This is My Child, Almost Shipwrecked, and The Student all reflect that.